s-dharmam/fake_news_verification/README.md

 # fake_news_verification_platform
-made using react frontend and flask backend
+made using react.js frontend and flask backend

+primary users: news verifiers

+features:

+-Offensive words highlighter
+-sentimental score to each to better make judgement easier for verifier.
+-twitter trends filter: used twitter trends keywords to filter out sensitive news first.

 ## How to run the Project?
 1. Download the Repo and go to the respective folder and start the Command Line Interface in the particular folder.